zingale/cca-summer-school/content/euler/euler-project-spherical.md

-# Sedov explosion and spherical symmetry
+# Sedov Explosion and Spherical Symmetry

 We solved the equations of hydrodynamics in 1-d Cartesian coordinates.
 If we want to model something that is spherically symmetric, we can do